abujarshaikh/taskmanager/SETUP_GUIDE.md

 ## Need Help?

-If you get stuck, send the exact error message to Abujar and he'll help you fix it.
+If you get stuck, send the exact error message to abujarshaikh24@gmail.com and he'll help you fix it.

 GitHub: https://github.com/abujarshaikh/taskmanager